How do we as pastors respond when CNN and comedian Jon Stewart make fun of Christian preoccupation with the end of the world?

 6. Might it be that evangelical Christians are famous for supporting Israel for religious reasons and have thus seemed to overlook the suffering of people who are perceived as Israel’s enemies?

-One reply on “How do we as pastors respond when CNN and comedian Jon Stewart make fun of Christian preoccupation with the end of the world?”
+One response to “How do we as pastors respond when CNN and comedian Jon Stewart make fun of Christian preoccupation with the end of the world?”

 While I don’t agree that any journalist should be mocking the religious beliefs of others, I would like to see a more honest debate when it comes to the religious beliefs of dispensationslists vs those Christians who do not adhere to that theology.